ibexa/documentation-developer/docs/guide/controllers.md

 All built-in Query Types take the following optional parameters:

 - `limit` - limit for number of search hits to return
 - `offset` - offset for search hits, used for paging the results
 - `sort` - sorting options
 - `filter` - additional query filters:
-    - `content_type` - return only results of given content types
+    - `content_type` - return only results of given Content Types
     - `visible_only` - return only visible results (default `true`)
     - `siteaccess_aware` - return only results limited to current SiteAccess root (default `true`)